Shoresh92/Type_I_error/index.md

 > the probability of rejecting Null Hypothesis, when it it true

 Therefore, p = 0.03 is the probability of rejecting the true Null Hypothesis which is smaller than our threshhold, $\alpha$.
 Therefore, we can reject $H_0$.
 On the other hand, for $\alpha = 0.01$, p = 0.03 indicates that the likeliehod of error is beyond our confort level and therefore do not reject $H_0$.

-## Basic Concepts

-* p-value

-In A/B testing, the p-value is the probability that we would get the observed difference between the A and B groups (or a more extreme difference) by random chance.

-And according to the same reference,
-> $p$-values are calculated based on the assumptions that the null is true for the population and that the difference in the sample is caused entirely by random chance.
-Consequently, P values can’t tell you the probability that the null is true or false because it is 100% true from the perspective of the calculations.